-Action at the BSS user interface Method Behavior Subscribe to a service createInstance() asyncreateInstance() createInstance() is called for platform, login, direct, and user access in synchronous mode. asyncreateInstance() is called for platform, login, direct, and user access in asynchronous mode.
+User Action Method Behavior Subscribe to a service createInstance() asyncreateInstance() createInstance() is called for platform, login, direct, and user access in synchronous mode. asyncreateInstance() is called for platform, login, direct, and user access in asynchronous mode.
 A list of all parameters and values of a service can be retrieved with the getParameterValue() method of the instanceRequest class.

-Manage Users Modify user profiles, no changes in assignments to subscriptions updateUsers() updateUsers() is called for platform, login, and user access.
+User Action Method Behavior Manage Users Modify user profiles, no changes in assignments to subscriptions updateUsers() updateUsers() is called for platform, login, and user access.
 The method is called independent of any changes in the user profile.
 Assign users to a subscription Assign one or more users to the selected subscription createUsers() createUsers() is called for platform, login, and user access.
 The method is called for each assigned user.
 The users parameter contains the list of users who are to be assigned to the selected subscription.
 Deassign users from a subscription Deassign one or more users from the selected subscription deleteUsers() deleteUsers() is called for platform, login, and user access.
 The method is called for each deassigned user.
 The users parameter contains the list of users who are to be deassigned from the selected subscription.

-Action at the BSS user interface Method Behavior Modify a subscription modifyParameterSet() modifyParameterSet() is called for all access types except proxy and external.
+Modify a subscription modifyParameterSet() modifyParameterSet() is called for all access types except proxy and external.
 The method is called only if customizable parameters are changed by the customer.
 Up/Downgrade a subscription modifyParameterSet() modifyParameterSet() is called for all access types except proxy and external.
 Terminate a subscription deleteInstance() deleteInstance() is called for all access types except proxy and external.